-A Self Directed IRA is similar to a traditional brokerage firm IRA (in that they possess the same legal structure and have the same contribution limits and tax advantages) but where Self Directed IRAs are really unique is that they enable individual investors to leverage non-traditional (alternative) investments – such as real estate.
+Self Directed IRAs possess the same legal structure, contribution limits and tax advantages.
+Self Directed IRAs are really unique.
+They enable individual investors to leverage non-traditional (alternative) investments, such as real estate.

 IRA Club offers no investments, products or planning services.
-Always consult your attorney, your tax professional, your financial planner and any other qualified person before making any investment.
+Therefore, please consult your attorney, tax professional, financial planner, and any other qualified person before making any investments.